Believe (Cher song): Chart performance

 The success of the song not only expanded through each country's singles chart, but also most countries' dance charts.
-In the United States "Believe" spent 15 weeks on the U.S. Hot Dance Club Play chart, five of those weeks at number one, and 22 weeks on the European Hot Dance Charts.
-"Believe" also set a record in 1999 after spending 21 weeks in the top spot of the Billboard Hot Dance Singles Sales chart, it was still in the top ten even one year after its entry on the chart.
+In the United States "Believe" spent 15 weeks on the Billboard Hot Dance Club Play chart, five of those weeks at number one, and 22 weeks on the European Hot Dance Charts.
+"Believe" also set a record in 1999 after spending 21 weeks atop the Billboard Maxi-Singles Sales chart—it was still in the top 10 one year after its entry on the chart.
 On October 13, 2008, the song was voted number 10 on Australian VH1's Top 10 Number One Pop Songs countdown.
 "Believe" was nominated for Record of the Year and Best Dance Recording at 42nd Grammy Awards, the latter of which it won.
 Peter Rauhofer (Club 69) won the Grammy Award in 2000 for Best Remixer of the Year for his remix of Cher's "Believe".

 Music video

-The official music video for "Believe", directed by Nigel Dick, features Cher in a nightclub in a double role as a singer on stage while wearing a glowing headdress and as a supernatural being in a cage (with auto-tuned voice) surrounded by many people to whom she is giving advice.
-The video largely revolves around a woman who is in the club looking for her boyfriend and is heartbroken when she sees him with another woman.
-The version on The Very Best of Cher: The Video Hits Collection is slightly different from the previous version (the version that is also included on the Mallay Believe Bonus VCD) with additional scenes towards the end that were not in the original video.
-There are also two 'rough' versions of the video as the song was released in Europe before a video was completed.
+The music video for "Believe" was directed by Nigel Dick.
+It features Cher in a nightclub in a double role as both a singer on stage wearing a glowing headdress and a supernatural being in a cage surrounded by many people to whom she is giving advice.
+The video largely revolves around a woman (played by Katrine De Candole) who is in the club with her friends and sees her ex-boyfriend.
+Scenes are shown of her clearly disappointed when he walks away from her and then proceeds to dance and make out with another woman in her presence.
+The version on The Very Best of Cher: The Video Hits Collection is slightly different from the previous version (which is also included on the Mallay Believe Bonus VCD) with additional scenes towards the end that were not in the original video.
+There are also two "rough" versions of the video as the song was released in Europe before a video was completed.
 The first is a compilation of scenes from the videos of Cher's previous singles "One by One" and "Walking in Memphis" and the second includes a brief scene of the "Believe" video where Cher sings the chorus while the rest of the video is composed of scenes from "One by One".

-Three official remix videos exist for this song.
-Two of the remix videos were created by Dan-O-Rama in 1999.
-Both follow different concepts from the original unmixed video.
-Instead of showing the significance of the lyrics the videos mostly show Cher with different colored backgrounds and people dancing.
-The two remixes used for these videos were the Almighty Definitive Mix and the Club 69 Phunk Club Mix.
-The third video entitled Wayne G. Remix was released by Warner Bros. and the concept is similar to the Club 69 Phunk Club Mix video.

-Billboard music critic Chuck Taylor in March 1999 graded the video a "C", praising Cher's appearance and hairstyle but criticizing "an unnecessary subplot about a few kids stalking each other."
+The Billboard music critic Chuck Taylor in March 1999 graded the video a "C", praising Cher's appearance but criticizing "an unnecessary subplot about a few kids stalking each other."
+In Pitchfork, Simon Reynolds wrote that through the combination of cosmetic surgery, makeup and bright lights, "Cher actually looks how Auto-Tune sounds ...
+Her face and her voice seem to be made out of the same immaterial substance."